 JSTOR This link opens in a new windowContains almost 1,000 full-text journals spanning multiple disciplines.
 Some journals go to back to the mid-1800's.
 There is a gap, typically from 1 to 5 years, between the most recently published journal issues and the issues available in JSTOR.

-Literature Resource Center This link opens in a new windowFind up-to-date biographical information, overviews, full-text literary criticism and reviews on nearly 130,000 writers in all disciplines, from all time periods and from around the world The optional MLA International Bibliography module adds citations for hundreds of thousands of books, articles and dissertations from 1926 to the present, linked to full text where available.
+Literature Resource Center This link opens in a new windowFind up-to-date biographical information, overviews, full-text literary criticism and reviews on nearly 130,000 writers in all disciplines, from all time periods and from around the world.

 MLA International Bibliography This link opens in a new windowMLA International Bibliography offers a detailed bibliography of journal articles, books and dissertations.
 Produced by the Modern Language Association, the electronic version of the bibliography dates back to the 1920s and contains over 2.2 million citations from more than 4,400 journals & series and 1,000 book publishers.
 The indexed materials coverage is international and includes almost 60 titles from J-STOR’s language and literature collection as well as links to full text.